marcschaeferger/newt/README.md

             - --health-file /tmp/healthy
 ```

-## Accept Client Connections
+## Client Connections

-When the `--accept-clients` flag is enabled (or `ACCEPT_CLIENTS=true` environment variable is set), Newt operates as a WireGuard server that can accept incoming client connections from other devices.
-This enables peer-to-peer connectivity through the Newt instance.
+By default, Newt can accept incoming client connections from other devices, enabling peer-to-peer connectivity through the Newt instance.
+This behavior can be disabled with the `--disable-clients` flag (or `DISABLE_CLIENTS=true` environment variable).

 ### How It Works